nick133/eDashbox/README.md

-# NucleoSpeedo
+# XEVDO
+eXtended Electric Vehicle Datalogger, Opensource.
-Speedometer/Tachometer firmware for STM32-Nucleo32 board.
+Firmware for STM32-Nucleo32 board.

 This is learning project in early stage, use it at your own risk.